liamconeill/GRIP-task1/README.md

 # GRIP-task1

+This task was completed for the Spark's foundation's Graduate Rotational Internship Program (GRIP).

 The task is to predict a student's score based upon the number of hours they study.
 We will accomplish this by training a model and use it to predict the score of a student who studies for 9.25 hours per day.
 The data set has been provided for us and contains a .csv file with the number of hours a student has studied and their score.